fido-device-onboard/pri-fidoiot/README.md

 For the instructions in this document, `<fido-iot-src>` refers to the path of the FIDO IoT source folder 'pri'.

-FIDO IoT source code is organized into following sub-folders.
+FIDO IoT source code is organized into the following sub-folders.

 - `cert-utils`: It contains utilities for loading certificates and keys from PEM formatted strings.